Optimize Workforce Planning using Linear Programming with Python

 Workforce sourcing can be challenging, especially if e-commerce fulfilment centres surround your DC.

-Therefore, you need to ensure minimum working hours for your temporary workers to be attractive employers.
+Therefore, you need to ensure a minimum number of working hours for your temporary workers to remain attractive employers.

 Constraint 3: Maximum working time by week